301 FW 4

 (2) Providing a general understanding of the Service’s mission and responsibilities relative to the type of effort contemplated.

-For information on the content of this chapter, contact the Division of Contracting and General Services.
-For more information about this Web site, contact Krista_Bibb, in the Division of Policy and Directives Management.
+For more information about this policy, contact the Division of Contracting and General Services.
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.